realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 ### 3.1 Modeling Requires Enumeration

-Empirical data is not given as pre-packaged “objects.”
+Empirical data is not given as pre-packaged objects.
 It consists of continuous, interacting, high-dimensional processes.
 To construct a model, we must:

 - Select variables
 - Partition data